 We are required to be independent and to meet our other ethical responsibilities in accordance with relevant ethical requirements relating to the engagement.

 Our examination does not provide a legal determination on VTA's compliance with specified requirements.

-In our opinion, VTA complied, in all material respects, with the aforementioned requirements of the 2000 Measure A Program for the fiscal year ended June 30, 2023.
+In our opinion, VTA complied, in all material respects, with the requirements of the 2000 Measure A Program for the fiscal year ended June 30, 2024.

-Our examination was conducted for the purpose of assessing compliance with the 2000 Measure A Program, as reported in the Budgetary Comparison Schedule.
-The supplementary information as listed in the table of contents is presented for the purposes of additional analysis and is not a required part of the Budgetary Comparison Schedule.
+Our examination was conducted for the purpose of opining on compliance with the 2000 Measure A Program.
+The supplementary information as listed in the table of contents is presented for the purposes of additional analysis and is not part of assessing compliance with the 2000 Measure A Program.
 The supplementary information has not been subjected to the compliance procedures associated with our examination of the 2000 Measure A Program, and accordingly, we express no opinion on it.